Unable to create Exchange Online mailbox

 - Click on Save.

-Finally, you must refresh the Azure AD Connect database to apply the rules change : Open Azure AD Sync Service.
-In the Connectors tab, right click on the AD connector AD domain.com > Run > Full Synchronization.
+Open Azure AD Sync Service > Connectors tab > right click on the AD connector AD domain.com > Run > Full Synchronization.